jakshi/lysenko.dev/content/post/terraform-dynamic-code-generation-with-terragrunt.md

 # Intro

 This story started when I wanted to apply external `terraform` module to multiple AWS accounts.
-Note: module, variable names and AWS account names are changed to protect the innocent.
+Note: module, variable names and AWS account names are changed to protect the innocents.

 <!--more-->